ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 - [2025-05-13] Added checkpoint mechanism to prepare.py to resume processing from the last file
 - [2025-05-13] Added lmdb to requirements.txt and installed liblmdb-dev in Dockerfile for efficient key-value storage
 - [2025-05-14] Refactored prepare.py to use LMDB instead of pickle files for storing processed kanji data
+- [2025-05-14] Modified parse.py to no longer write PNG files to disk, improving efficiency by directly passing image data to prepare.py for LMDB storage
+- [2025-05-14] Created `lmdb_stats.py` script to read metadata from the LMDB database and provide comprehensive statistics about the kanji dataset

 ## Development Workflow